Funding Your Medical Negligence Claim

 If you are a Union Member, the Trade Union may cover the cost of pursuing your claim.

-All funding options will be discussed in detail with you at the initial interview.
+Our clinical negligence solicitors discuss all the funding options in detail with you at the initial interview.